symsoft/ecc-api-guide/batches.md

 | Withdraw a service | DELETE | subscriptions/{type}:{id}/services |
 | Modify a service | PATCH | subscriptions/{type}:{id}/services |

-If the batch contains multiple requests affecting the same subscription, these requests will be handled sequentially in the order they appear in the list.
+If the batch is of type _multi_ it contains multiple requests affecting the same subscription, these requests will be handled sequentially in the order they appear in the list.
 This means that a subsequent request will not be handled until all earlier requests in the list, for the same subscription, have successfully completed.

+Note, that all requests must provide _iccid_ when batch type is _multi_ to be valid.

-__Example Request:__
+__Example of type _single_ Request:__
 ```
 POST /ecc/v1/batches HTTP/1.1
 Host: 172.16.20.14:8081